 When a woodpecker couple decides to settle down together and have a few chicks, the dad is as hands on as a dad can get in the animal kingdom.
 The eggs are kept warm by him or mum during the day, and dad takes care of them all night!
 Both birds feed and take care of the chicks and they even work together to make sure they keep their nest nice and clean.

 Between looking for food, making their nests and communicating with each other, woodpeckers can end up pecking 8,000 to 12,000 pecks in one day, and up to 20 pecks per second.

 Talking about communicating, the woodpecker’s pecks play a key role in the way it finds a mate.
 Males use their beak to make drumming sounds and this alerts others, males and future partners alike, that this is his territory, thus warning off rivals and attracting females.

-Do you have any interesting or fun facts about woodpeckers that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about woodpeckers?
+Share them in the comments below!